-If you are spending some time visiting the city of the Leaning Tower we suggest you explore what's near.
-Pisa is worth much more than 2 meager hours meandering in Piazza dei Miracoli.
-As an instance, have you ever heard of Calci or the Valgraziosa area?
+If you're spending some time visiting the city of the Leaning Tower we suggest you explore what's nearby too.
+Pisa is worth much more than 2 meager hours wondering around Piazza dei Miracoli.
+There's lots to explore in the Calci and the Valgraziosa area.

 The landscape of the Monte Pisani is an alternation of plains, hills and mountains with creeks and caves carved into the limestone.
 This mountain is dotted with villages and medieval castles and Romanesque churches and it's characterized by terraced olive groves.
 The Valgraziosa valley, on the slopes of Monti Pisani, on the side that faces Pisa and the sea, is full of walking paths offering spectacular views and interesting natural, historical and artistic sights.

 Generally, the starting point is the town square of Calci.
 Signs on the ground mark the paths and trails.
 Thanks to the mild climate, you can go hiking all year round.

 The Monti Pisani are well known for their high-quality extra virgin olive oil.
 In October the Chestnut Festival takes place and a chestnut cake is traditionally prepared.
 It’s the perfect opportunity to taste this typical cake and many other local delicacies.
 In Montemagno the "Agriturismo Il Colibrì" is a small and picturesque vegan restaurant, one of the few vegetarian spots in Pisa and the surrounding area.